redtexts/texts/goldner_2003_same_movie.md

 _contradictio in adjecto_, inadvertently revealing bureaucratic dreams:
 Marxian socialism means the abolition of wage-labor and hence of the "proletariat" as the commodity form of human labor power).
-As indicated above, figures such as Korsch, Mattick, Castordiadis, and the early CLR James (whatever their problems) can similarly be considered part of an ultra-left, and unlike the productions of Elbaum's milieu, their writings are eminently worth reading today.
+As indicated above, figures such as Korsch, Mattick, Castoriadis, and the early CLR James (whatever their problems) can similarly be considered part of an ultra-left, and unlike the productions of Elbaum's milieu, their writings are eminently worth reading today.
 One Dutch Marxist organizing